hyperledger/fabric-test/tools/PTE/README.md

     * **method**: orderer selection method, default: `UserDefined`.
 Note a Service Credentials File must contain exact orderers to be used for a channel.
          * **UserDefined**: the orderer defined in the `ordererID` in the Service Credentials File for each org is used for invoke transactions.
 Note this is the same orderer used for all admin transactions.
          * **RoundRobin**: an orderer from the orderer section of Service Credentials File is assigned to each thread in the round robin fashion
+    * **nOrderers**: the number of orderers to participate in the transactions, if this number is greater than the number of orderers listed in the service credential json, then all orderers will participate in the transactions.
+If this number is set to 0, then all orderers participate in the transactions.
+Default: 0.
 * **timeoutOpt**: timeout configuration
     * **preConfig**: The timeout for channel creation and join and chaincode installation and instantiation.
 Unit: ms. Default:200,000.
     * **request**: The timeout for proposal and transaction.
 Unit: ms. Default:45,000.